 [1] suggest that unigram features do not perform well in classification tasks and feature extraction criteria can be made more robust by using feature extraction techniques.
 [2] suggest that ensemble learning is the way forward in the multi-lingual classification problem whereas [3] improves the existing models using the pre-trained embeddings which are robust vector representations.[3] also suggests to use complex features.
 [4] [5] also suggest to use deep learning networks to these tasks.
 We aim not only apply these techniques to Roman Urdu dataset for sentiment classification task but also try hybrid model approaches.

 Methodology:

-Dataset
+Dataset:

 The dataset is taken from Kaggle and consist of 20,228 tweets with its sentiment and contain the following count of Positive, Negative and Neutral tweets: